jedireza/hapi-mongo-models/README.md

  - `mongodb` - is an object where:
     - `url` - a string representing the connection url for MongoDB.
-    - `settings` - an optional object passed to the MongoDB's native connect function.
+    - `options` - an optional object passed to the MongoDB's native connect function.
  - `autoIndex` - a boolean specifying if the plugin should call `ensureIndex` for each model.
 Defaults to `true`.
 Typically set to `false` in production environments.
  - `models` - an object where each key is the exposed model name and each value is the